odoo/owl/doc/component.md

 - it is an object or a list of strings
 - a list of strings is a simplified props definition, which only lists the name of the props.
+Also, if the name ends with `?`, it is considered optional.
 - all props are by default required, unless they are defined with `optional: true` (in that case, validation is only done if there is a value)
 - valid types are: `Number, String, Boolean, Object, Array, Date, Function`, and all constructor functions (so, if you have a `Person` class, it can be used as a type)
 - arrays are homogeneous (all elements have the same type/shape)

-For each key, a `prop` definition is either a constructor, a list of constructors, or an object:
+For each key, a `prop` definition is either a boolean, a constructor, a list of constructors, or an object:

+- a boolean: indicate that the props exists, and is mandatory.
 - a constructor: this should describe the type, for example: `id: Number` describe the props `id` as a number
 - a list of constructors.
 In that case, this means that we allow more than one